rodw/named-parameters/README.md

+*(NOTE: While it should continue to work fine, this module is no longer actively maintained.)*

 # Named Parameters

 Named Parameters is a small and simple utility for working with named parameters in JavaScript/CoffeeScript.
 That is, `named-parameters` is a Node.js module intended to make it easier to write functions that use map (i.e. associative arrays or, more accurately, JavaScript `Object`) parameters that use property names to define the role of each argument rather than relying on their ordinal position.